ZeqinYu/ICCV-DeepID2025-Sunlight/readme.md

 **Analysis1:** We conducted an initial analysis to understand the domain-specific characteristics of the ID document images in the challenge.
 We observed that real and tampered images differ in JPEG compression quality (QF95 vs. QF75), and that the images feature structured layouts, clean backgrounds, and concentrated text regions.
 Such properties pose challenges for general-purpose image forgery detection and localization (IFDL) models, particularly in modeling compression artifacts and document-specific textures.

-**Analysis2:** Motivated by the effectiveness of the official baseline, we further evaluated the zero-shot performance of several state-of-the-art IFDL methods, including MVSS-Net, TruFor (official baseline), and our own **[Re-MTKD (2025)](https://ojs.aaai.org/index.php/AAAI/article/view/32085)** .
+**Analysis2:** Motivated by the effectiveness of the official baseline, we further evaluated the zero-shot performance of several state-of-the-art IFDL methods, including MVSS-Net, TruFor (official baseline), and our own **[Re-MTKD (AAAI 2025)](https://ojs.aaai.org/index.php/AAAI/article/view/32085)** .
 As shown in Tab.1, Re-MTKD achieved the highest F1 scores in both detection and localization despite being trained on fewer samples, indicating strong cross-domain generalization.

 <div align="center">